BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Movement Speed Cheats/README.md

 =====

 This mod must be imported into FilterTool/BLCMM with `Developer tools` -> `Add single mod`.
-Choose the file `TPS Movement Speed Cheats` and have at it!
+Choose the file `TPS Movement Speed Cheats.txt` and have at it!

 Mod Construction / Implementation Details
 =========================================